hua1995116/vue-flex-touch/README.md

 # vue-flex-touch

-> vue-flex-touch both for long press touch on mobile and right click on pc
+> A for Vue.js directive both for long press touch on mobile and right click on pc

 <p align="center">
     <a href="https://travis-ci.org/hua1995116/vue-flex-touch"><img src="https://travis-ci.org/hua1995116/vue-flex-touch.svg?branch=master" /></a>